Olivehill, Tennessee

-Olivehill, also known as Olive Hill, is an unincorporated community in Hardin County, Tennessee.
+Olivehill is an unincorporated community in Hardin County, Tennessee.
 Olivehill is located on U.S. Route 64 and Tennessee State Route 15, east of Savannah and west of Waynesboro.

-Until the 2000 census, Olive Hill was also a census county division (CCD) for the U.S. Census.
+Until the 2000 census, Olivehill was a census county division (CCD) for the U.S. Census.
 In the 2010 U.S. Census, CCDs for Tennessee were converted to minor civil divisions (MCDs) based on county commissioner districts.